Cambyses II: Marriages

 In Achaemenid Persia, marriages between family members, such as half-siblings, nieces and cousins took place but were not seen as incestuous.
 However, Greek sources state that brother-sister and father-daughter marriages allegedly took place inside the royal family, yet it remains problematic to determine the reliability of these accounts.
 According to Herodotus, Cambyses supposedly married two of his sisters, Atossa and Roxane, against the advice of the royal judges.
 This would have been regarded as illegal.
-However, Herodotus also states that Cambyses married Otanes' daughter Phaidyme, whilst his contemporary Ctesias names Roxane as Cambyses' wife, but she is not referred to as his sister.
+However, Herodotus also states that Cambyses married Otanes's daughter Phaidyme, whilst his contemporary Ctesias names Roxane as Cambyses's wife, but she is not referred to as his sister.

 The accusations against Cambyses of committing incest are mentioned as part of his "blasphemous actions", which were designed to illustrate his "madness and vanity".
-These reports all derive from the same Egyptian source that was antagonistic towards Cambyses, and some of these allegations of "crimes", such as the killing of the Apis bull, have been confirmed as false, which means that the report of Cambyses' supposed incestuous acts is questionable.
+These reports all derive from the same Egyptian source that was antagonistic towards Cambyses, and some of these allegations of "crimes", such as the killing of the Apis bull, have been confirmed as false, which means that the report of Cambyses's supposed incestuous acts is questionable.

 According to Herodotus, one of the sister-wives of Cambyses had accompanied him in Egypt.
 At one point, this wife criticized him and, in a fit of rage, Cambyses killed her and her unborn child and almost killed the former king of Lydia, Croesus, who criticized him.
-The story highlights Cambyses’ rejection of criticism, his incest, and his lack of self-control, and his lack of male offspring is the implicit punishment for his actions.
+The story highlights Cambyses's rejection of criticism, his incest, and his lack of self-control, and his lack of male offspring is the implicit punishment for his actions.
 As with other stories, this account is difficult, not least because Croesus had died shortly after the conquest of Lydia.